yu-lab-vt/AQuA2-Cloud/readme.md

       **or...** Simply install Docker Engine using your distro’s package manager.

-2. Install a VNC client on any machine with network access to the server.
-RealVNC Viewer is one example.
+2. Depending on your choice for how to go about the VNC client usage, either install your preferred VNC client on the server or on a LAN workstation of your choice.

 3. Download this Github project and place the project folder somewhere on the host/server.